The Children Start to March!

 And love comes flowing through.

-I can't believe the news today
+I can't believe the news

 Oh, I can't close my eyes and make it go away